-In October 2009, the FASB amended the accounting standards for revenue recognition to remove tangible products containing software components and non-software components that function together to deliver the product's essential functionality from the scope of industry-specific software revenue recognition guidance.
-In October 2009, the FASB also amended the accounting standards for multiple deliverable revenue arrangements to
+In October 2009, the Financial Accounting Standards Board ("FASB") amended the accounting guidance for revenue recognition to remove tangible products containing software components and non-software components that function together to deliver the product's essential functionality from the scope of industry-specific software revenue recognition guidance.
+In October 2009, the FASB also amended the accounting guidance for multiple deliverable revenue arrangements to

-- provide updated guidance on whether multiple deliverables exist, how the deliverables in an arrangement should be separated, and how the consideration should be allocated; - require an entity to allocate revenue in an arrangement using estimated selling price ("ESP") of deliverables if a vendor does not have vendor-specific objective evidence ("VSOE") of selling price or third-party evidence ("TPE") of selling price; - · and eliminate the use of the residual method and require an entity to allocate revenue using the relative selling price method.
+- provide updated guidance on whether multiple deliverables exist, how the deliverables in an arrangement should be separated, and how the consideration should be allocated; - require an entity to allocate revenue in an arrangement using the estimated selling price ("ESP") of deliverables if a vendor does not have vendor-specific objective evidence ("VSOE") of selling price or third-party evidence ("TPE") of selling price; - · and eliminate the use of the residual method and require an entity to allocate revenue using the relative selling price method.